AnkitAhlwat/GitHub-User-Documentation/docs/Working with Git.md

 ##  Stage and commit changes

-Next we will make a change to the code in our cloned repository.
+Once we make a change to the code in our cloned repository.
 In order for these changes to be reflected on github we have to "push them".

  Before pushing your changes you must first stage them.
 This is useful as you can specify which files you wish to commit.
 The "." syntax includes all changes.